 The first step of the process is to complete an online employment application.
 Applicants need to apply at www.lausdjobs.org.
-Once there, scroll down to the bottom of the webpage and on the right side of the screen click on “jobs open to the public” located under the category “quick links”.
+Once there, scroll down to the bottom of the webpage and on the right side of the screen click on “jobs open to the public”, located under the category “quick links”.
 This will open a separate web page showing all job postings.

 Once your application is reviewed, you will receive an e-mail invitation to take the written exam.
-Applicants will receive details on the test date(s), time(s) and designated location(s) that the written test will be administered.
+Applicants will receive details on the test date(s), time(s) and designated location(s) where the written test will be administered.
 The e-mail will also include any required documents that you must bring to the test.
 It is recommended that applicants arrive early and with the required documents to the testing site.
 Failure to do so may be grounds for disqualification from the hiring process.

 Physical Agility Test

-***It is highly recommended that applicants begin a physical training program as soon as possible preferably CrossFit training.
+***It is highly recommended that applicants begin a physical training program as soon as possible, preferably CrossFit training.
 The police academy is physically demanding and follows a paramilitary training program.***